mlehotay/ier/IER/README.md

 **dynamical regime**.

 From the outside, a UEF is a lawful physical process.
-From the inside, the *same process just is an experiential world*.
+From the inside, that *same process just is an experiential world*.

 Nothing experiential is added.
-Nothing physical is reduced away.
+Nothing physical is explained away.

 ---

 ## **Normative Authority**

-### **The Specification**
+### **The Specification (Authoritative)**

-**Exactly one document is normatively authoritative:**
+Exactly **one document** is normatively authoritative:

 → **`IER-specification.md` (v10.5)**

 The Specification fixes **exhaustively and exclusively**:

-* axioms and ontology
+* ontology and axioms
-* definitions
-* identity conditions
+* identity conditions for experience
 * necessary entailments
 * ethical consequences that must follow

-If a claim cannot be expressed using the primitives of the Specification, it is **not part of IER**.
+If a claim cannot be expressed using the primitives of the Specification, **it is not part of IER**.

 ---

 ### **Specification Derivatives (Non-Independent)**

-These documents do **not** add, revise, or reinterpret the theory.
+These documents **do not add, revise, or reinterpret** the theory.
-They exist for **proof, compression, and publication guidance** only.
+They exist only for compression, proof, and publication guidance.

 * **`IER-spec-minimal.md`**
-  A deliberately minimal statement of the identity theory, created to guide the development of the primary preprint paper.
-  It isolates the **core identity claim** and defers phenomenology and extended interpretation to later work.
+  A minimal identity-only formulation used to anchor the core preprint.

 * **`IER-spec-norms.md`**
-  A formal demonstration that the **Minimal Specification and Full Specification are equivalent** in normative content.
+  A formal demonstration that the Minimal and Full Specifications are **definitionally equivalent** in normative content.
-  This document proves that no ethical or ontological commitments are lost or gained by compression.

 Neither document has independent authority.